andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 We're going to share the story of one of our most recent projects together (and some other bits before and after)

-We have first hand experience of seeing what DDD looks like on a large scale.
+We have first-hand experience of seeing what DDD looks like on a large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] of real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more difficult.

 While we worked on the same project but we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.